Justice-Through-Code/fall_2022/projects/project_3_wow/wow.md

 <img src='https://gearheart.io/uploads/pasted_image_0_55d87402ec.png' width=800>

-# Proposal Part 1: Wireframes + short written proposal (Due Friday, April 22)
+# Proposal Part 1: Wireframes + short written proposal (Due Wednesday, Decemeber 14th)

 **Note:** Most of the actual wireframe building will happen in class, where you'll do a workshop on wireframes then have guided time in your groups to build them.